bhavesh2103/aws-class-registration-system/README.md

 The web application can be accessed using the link: https://3.135.246.118/login-page.

-The Admin User details are Admin User - Username: test101 Password: test123
+The Admin User details are - Username: test101 Password: test123

 ## Inspiration